Skip to main content

 Criteria for awarding variable cash remuneration

 Variable cash remuneration shall be linked to predetermined and measurable criteria which may be financial or non-financial in nature but that are clearly in line with the Company's predefined financial or qualitative targets.
 In addition, they may also be individualized, quantitative or qualitative objectives.
-The criteria shall be designed so as to promote the company’s business strategy and long-term interests.
+The criteria shall be designed so as to promote the Company’s business strategy and long-term interests for continued profitable and sustainable growth.

 When the qualification period for the criteria for awarding variable cash remuneration has ended, the outcome will be assessed.
 The outcome assessment is managed in accordance with the grandfather principle.
 The assessment is based on financial targets as per the Company's most recent published financial information.